clach04/bitbucket_tools/README.md

 ## Migrating away from BitBucket

-Lots of options, none complete.
+Lots of options, none complete. https://medium.com/collaborne-engineering/how-to-migrate-a-private-repository-from-bitbucket-to-github-6cddedd5d73 is a good overview on manually migrating **code only**.

 GitHub's code/history import https://github.com/new/import worked well for me to import and convert a Mercurial code repo.
 It does not handle:
 * project description - needs to manually copy/pasted